unipept/umgap/README.md

    tryptic index file (less powerfull, but runs on any decent laptop) and the 9-mer index file (uses about 100GB disk space for storage and as much RAM during operation.
 The exact size depends on the version.)

+   Run `sudo scripts/umgap-setup.sh -c /etc/umgap -d <datamap>` instead to share the datafiles between users.
+Make sure the `<datamap>` is accessible for the end users.

 6. (optional) Analyze some test data!
 Running